Bloom-host/BloomDocs/docs/2fa.md

 Hey there Bloomers!
 In this guide, we will go over how to setup 2FA on your account.

 :::caution
 Only use 2FA on devices you trust.
-It's not recommended to setup 2FA on a shared device or a compromised device.
+It's not recommended to setup 2FA on a shared or compromised device.
 :::

 ## Billing Area 2FA